 We all love the fresh smells of the forest-the aroma of pine, cedar, juniper, and cypress.
 And the rich, spicy exotic aromas of sandalwood and cinnamon can transport us away to happy memories and a peaceful calm!

-Our essential oils in the Woody category have a lot in common.
+Our essential oils in the Woody family have a lot in common.
 They all bring that calming effect while boosting upbeat, positive emotions.
 They contain terpenes which are anti-inflammatory, antibacterial, antiseptic, anti-viral and disinfectant, and are useful in treating colds, coughs, and flu.

 They are soothing to muscles and joints, arthritis and rheumatism, and make good massage oils.